Post-Master Family Nurse Practitioner Certificate

-The in-class certificate is offered for individuals who have earned:
+The on-line certificate is offered for individuals who have earned:

 - Master’s degree in nursing and seek Family Nurse Practitioner certification.

 - Nurse Practitioners with MSNs from other disciplines.

 Clinically active faculty with national board certification.

 Mandatory on-campus visits: